dataloop-ai/dtlpy-documentation/tutorials/data_management/cloud_storage/binding_with_azure/chapter.md

     1. Open your favorite IDE (Doesn't matter where)
     2. Open a new file
     3. Copy this code snippet and run it
+    4. Use the printed values and populate the relevant vars
     NOTE: Make sure the project name is the same project where the desired upstream dataset is located